 Traveller Equality and Justice Project Partners

-The Consortium is made up of UCC Centre for Criminal Justice and Human Rights as the coordinator (UCC) and the FLAC (Free Legal Advice Centre) as the beneficiary.
+The TEJP is made up a consortium between UCC Centre for Criminal Justice and Human Rights as the coordinator and FLAC (The Free Legal Advice Centre).
 This unique partnership between a Law School and Ireland’s premier Free Legal Advice Centre creates a strong and inclusive approach to the issues, through legal service provision from experienced lawyers and robust academic research creation by key experts in the field of Traveller rights.

 The UCC Staff (Core Team):